GayathriRangu/ML.AI-Practice/README.md

   -> Models are trained using a subset of the Iris dataset, using only sepal and petal lengths as the features.

+24/2/23-- Added Support Vector Machine implementations using Scikit learn -> This notebook has an example problem wherein the XOR dataset (custom-generated data) needs to be classified.

+  -> This deals with classifying the nonlinear data using linear SVMs and optimizing it using kernels

+  -> The effect of gamma in classification and the overfitting is note-worthy in this example